kablamo/mvp.kablamo.org/page/essentials/die-eval/index.markdown

 #### Throwing exceptions

 To throw an exception call `die()`.
-Other languages call it `throw()`, but in Perl its called `die()`.
 If the exception is not caught, an error message is displayed to STDERR and the process exits with a non-zero value.

     die "Something bad happened";
     # prints "Something bad happened at line 123."